 And quiet sleep and a sweet dream when the long trick’s over.

-On the evening of the Challenger launch, President Ronald Reagan had been scheduled to deliver his annual State of the Union Address to Congress.
+On the evening of the Challenger launch, President Ronald Reagan had been scheduled to deliver his annual State of the Union address to Congress.
 He decided to postpone that event and instead spoke to the nation on television, addressing in particular the school children who had seen the disaster unfold earlier that day: “The future doesn’t belong to the faint-hearted: it belongs to the brave.”
 Classical homeschoolers may recognize Reagan’s Challenger Address, like Lincoln’s Gettysburg Address, as an example of epideictic oratory.
 It’s now widely regarded as one of the great speeches of the late twentieth century.

-The final text, from the film Chariots of Fire, is the dinner speech given by the master of Caius College at Cambridge University to the college’s newly arrived students — young people not much older than your own students — just after the end of World War I in 1919.
+The final text, from the film Chariots of Fire, is the very short dinner speech given by the master of Caius College at Cambridge University to the college’s newly arrived students — young people not much older than your own students — just after the end of World War I in 1919.
 It begins as an epideictic address, and then finishes in a powerful hortatory manner.

 I take the war list and I run down it.
 Name after name, which I cannot read, and which we who are older than you cannot hear, without emotion; names which will be only names to you, the new college, but which to us summon up face after face, full of honesty and goodness, zeal and vigor, and intellectual promise; the flower of a generation, the glory of England; and they died for England and all that England stands for.